Honors Frequently Asked Questions

 How does Honors work with my major?

 Participation in the Honors program satisfies Core requirements and hosts students from many majors.
 Some majors have specific Core requirements so it is important to meet with Student Success advisors to see how Honors fits with your academic plan.

 Who teaches Honors classes?

-Experienced faculty from a variety of disciplines teach Honors classes including but not limited to: Philosophy, Biology, Political Science, Anthropology, Classics, Criminology, English and History.
+Experienced faculty from a variety of disciplines teach Honors classes including but not limited to: Philosophy, Biology, Political Science, Anthropology, Technology, Theatre, English and History.

 What are the benefits of being in the honors program?